BLavery/PiBlynk/README.md

 * Widget object for LCD
 * Widget for GPS (with distance and direction),
 * Widget for accelerometer (with pitch and roll)
+* Generic buffering widget for any sensor pushing data from APP (eg lightmeter)
 * Send email, tweet, smartphone notification.
 * Change phone widget properties (colour, label)
 * Widget for a “bridge”, ie gpio or virtual commands to another hardware device.